 Where can I go if I don’t know who to talk to?

 Look for men’s groups, local meetups, or online communities that foster open and respectful dialogue.
-Connection doesn’t have to start big—just genuine.
+Connection doesn’t have to start big.
+It just has to be genuine.

 Is it weak to want more emotional connection with male friends?

 Not at all.
 It’s human.
-More and more men are realizing that friendship isn’t just for fun—it’s foundational to emotional health.
+I want that too!
+More and more men are realizing that friendship isn’t just for fun.
+It’s foundational to emotional health.

 What if I don’t feel like I have anything to offer?

-So many people believe that.
+So many people believe that about themselves.
 Someone has to be brave enough to reach out anyway.
 Because you do have a lot to offer.
-Your presence, your honesty, your listening ear—they matter more than you think.
+Your presence, your honesty, your listening ear?
+They matter more than you think.

 What’s the role of emotional intelligence in overcoming male loneliness?